rdmpage/wild-json-ld/README.md

 # JSON-LD in the wild

 Real world JSON-LD examples we can use for inspiration.
-She of these examples may no longer be available, or have changed.
+Some of these examples may no longer be available, or have changed.
+The JSON displayed here may be truncated to keep the page readable, click on the link to get the complete JSON document.
+Note that some of the JSON-LD is not valid RDF, much of it has probably never been used by RDF clients such as triple stores.

+I’ve highlight some interesting features, such as use of the `@reverse` keyword, and ordering items in a list.

 ## Catalogue of Life